jeremyglebe/TrIO/README.md

 but they are implemented using ANSI on *nix systems.
 Use of these sequences are portable even on Windows devices that don't support ANSI.

-Escape sequences in TermIO are of the form "&FB" where F and B represent the foreground and background, respectively, and are replaced with numeric codes from the chart below.
+Escape sequences in TrIO are of the form "&FB" where F and B represent the foreground and background, respectively, and are replaced with numeric codes from the chart below.

 | Color    | Code |